 Mohamed Abdullahi Mohamed (known as Farmajo) was elected Somalia's president by parliament on 8 February 2017.
 During the campaign he promised to renew the fight against corruption and suggested that he would be open to talks with al-Shabaab.
 He came into office with a reputation for competence.
 However, two years on, this reputation is being severely tested.Jump to full report >>

 Mohamed Abdullahi Mohamed (known as Farmajo) was elected president of Somalia by the federal parliament on 8 February 2017.

-Power was transferred to President Farmajo on 16 February.
-His formal inauguration is scheduled for 22 February.
-A dual US-Somali citizen, Farmajo was the prime minister of Somalia between 2010 and 2011.
+Farmajo was the prime minister of Somalia between 2010 and 2011.
 During his campaign he promised to renew the fight against corruption and indicated that he would be open to talks with al-Shabaab.
-He has a reputation for competence that will now be put to the test.
+He came into office with a reputation for competence.
+However, two years into his term, this reputation is being severely tested.

 Commons Briefing papers CBP-7298